phip1611/generic-tm1637-gpio-driver-rust/README.md

 ).
 Have a look into my code too!
 I tried to make as many comments as possible.

 ## How can I use it?
+You can find code examples in the [github repository](https://github.com/phip1611/generic-tm1637-gpio-driver-rust)!

 My driver/library is not dependent on a specific GPIO interface.
 You can use [crates.io: wiringpi](https://crates.io/crates/wiringpi) or [crates.io: gpio](https://crates.io/crates/gpio)
 for example.
 I tested both on my Raspberry Pi.
 My `TM1637Adapter` needs functions/closures